hmc-cs-lnorgaard/MLCH/README.md

 TODO
 Prerequisites: install Ruby/Rails and git on your machine

-1. Clone the repo: `git clone https://github.com/hmc-cs-lnorgaard/MLCH.git`
+1. Clone the repo: git clone https://github.com/hmc-cs-lnorgaard/MLCH.git
 2. cd into the script_editor folder
-2. Install gems: Nokogiri, bootstrap, use the command `bundle install` in terminal to install gems
+3. Install gems: Nokogiri, bootstrap, use the command bundle install in terminal to install gems
-3. Run the app: use the command `rails s` in terminal, then navigate to localhost:3000 in your prefered browser
+4. use 'rails s' to run the app, then open a browser and go to 'localhost:3000'

 ## Functionality